Holly Taylor Dip.Couns.

 My fee is £45 per hour but some spaces can be found for students or those on a restricted income at a lower rate.
-Evening appointments, when available are £50.
+Evening appointments are £50.

-I can offer day time appointments in Hither Green or Honor Oak currently and evening slots in Honor Oak.
+I currently offer appointments in Lee or Honor Oak.
 Both are well served by public transport.

 Maps & Directions